ucan-app/.github/user-manual.md

 ## How to Use Software:

+Please follow the below steps on how to use and navigate through our webapp.
+Note that there are certain features that haven't been fully implemented yet, which we have included as "work in progress" below.

 ### Creating an account:

 Having an account is the best way to use our website, but browsing without one is fine as well.